-My work is a recreation of the relationship between my body’s physical movements in the world and its incorporeal movements as a result of that.
-In my work, my body is not limited by form, space or time; but instead manifests itself beyond what is immediately perceptible.
+As an experimental storyteller, Arit Emmanuela Etukudo recreates the relationship between her body’s physical movements in the world and its incorporeal movements as a result of that.
+In her work, her body is not limited by form, space or time; but instead manifests itself beyond what is immediately perceptible.
 The deconstruction of the known world and the act of the identity being the holder of dimension challenges the modern constructs of how the black body is allowed to exist.
-This inserts the narrative of Afrofuturism and Afrofrequency and the prevalence that they have in my practice.
-I create self-portraits as a way to discuss my physical body and the realities that it creates.
-I appear repeatedly in my work; each body a different version of myself, each body a different world, each body a trace of what existence leaves on me.
+This inserts the narrative of Afrofuturism and Afrofrequency as a source of black radical imagination and the root of the black magical experience.
+Her work acts as a source of emancipation from systems that attempt to limit her existence.

-My work is for people who want to look beyond the present physical and explore the dissection of the life experience.
-In order for viewers to understand the work, they must let go of the ideas of how they think the black body can exist.
-I remove this physical world and replace it with a space where I have given myself the authority to exist without obstruction.
+In order for viewers to understand the work, they must let go of the ideas of how they think certain bodies are allowed to exist.
+Etukudo removes this physical world and replaces it with a space where she has given herself the authority to exist without obstruction.
 The role of the viewer is to believe that this is possible.
-More importantly, my work is also for black queer girls who have had their bodies and identities policed and their existences disregarded.
-It is my hope that my audience will see my work and either disengage from their perceptions of how black queer bodies can exist or be moved to exist without social obstruction.
-By putting my body at the forefront and sharing my personal stories, it is my hope that my work becomes an accessible resource to the minorities that need it.
+More importantly, her work is also for black queer girls who have had their bodies and identities policed and their existence disregarded.
+It is her hope that audiences will see her work and either disengage from their perceptions of how bodies can exist or be moved to exist without social obstruction.
+By putting her body at the forefront and sharing her personal stories, it is Etukudo’s hope that her work becomes an accessible resource to the minorities that need it.